elmiang/the-burger-joint/ReadMe.md

 Kenny Doan (Menu and Sales Management)
   - Menu page and the search bar and sidebar component
   - Sales Management page and the graph and table component
-  - Dish and Orderline (models, routes and routes) in the backend
+  - Dish and Orderline (models, controllers and routes) in the backend

 Michael Scovell
  - Account Profile Page.